-Our next regular Town Council meeting (in person and via Zoom – Hybrid Regular Meeting) is Monday, December 13, 2021, beginning at 7:00pm.
-There is a volunteer interview for the UAB in person at 6:45pm.
+Our next regular Town Council meeting (in person and via Zoom – Hybrid Regular Meeting) is Monday, May 23, 2022, beginning at 7:00pm.

 APPROVAL OF MINUTES

-The Clerk’s office has prepared for your consideration and approval the minutes from November 22, 2021 – Regular Meeting, November 22, 2021 – Executive Session, and November 30, 2021 - Combined Board of Education/Town Council Meeting
+The Clerk’s office has prepared for your consideration and approval the minutes from May 9, 2022 – Regular Meeting.

 OPEN TO THE PUBLIC